 It is not possible to use the structure of the quote, but you do want to use the same structure for multiple projects?
 We have got you covered.
 Simply create your ideal standard projects, and save them as a template.
 Make sure to mention something like ‘template’ in the project title, so you can easily retrieve them if you want to make changes to your template.

 It might be interesting to know you can still link a project to a deal afterwards if you created a project from scratch or based on a template.
-Simply open the project, click on the little arrow on top and select ‘link deal’.
-In this way you can see a direct link to the project when checking the deal and vice versa, so you do not lose the overview.
+Simply open the project, go to the tab 'Project info', click on the little arrow on top next to the project number and select ‘link deal’.
+This way you can see a direct link to the project when checking the deal and vice versa, so you do not lose the overview.
 It is also possible to import old projects you did not create in Teamleader using these instructions.

 Once you have created the project with all the tasks that need to be done, it is time to start planning them.
 Teamleader offers a separate module where you can easily assign tasks to your team members, while still having an overview of the progress of your project and the availabilities of the team.
 Find out all about it here.

 Now the project has started, you will need an easy overview of everything that is happening so you can monitor the progress.
 Some tips to get quick insights on your project:

-Open the project, click on the little arrow on top and select ‘download report’ to create a customizable overview of the entire project.
+Open the project and navigate to the 'Project info' tab.
+Click on the little arrow on top next to the project number and select ‘download report’ to create a customizable overview of the entire project.
 Read this article for more information.

 Click on the little cogwheel in the bottom right corner of the projects overview page to add the information you want to see here.
 You can also export this overview to Excel.

 Use our Gmail plugin to link emails directly to your projects.